- Home

 - 1 atm is defined as exactly 101,325 Pascals (Pa).

 Therefore, 1 atmosphere is slightly larger than 1 bar (1 atm = 1.01325 bar).
-Our calculator includes both for scientific accuracy.
+The converter keeps both units in sync for scientific accuracy.

 Common Tire Pressure Conversion Chart